Theodore, Queensland: Geography

 Theodore is situated on the Dawson River just off the Leichhardt Highway 565 km north-west of the state capital, Brisbane.
 Castle Creek flows through the town and into the Dawson River immediately south of the town centre.

+Climate

+Theodore has a humid subtropical climates (Köppen: Cfa), with hot, wet summers and mild, dry winters with cool nights.
+Average maxima vary from 33.5 C in December to 21.6 C in July while average minima fluctuate between 20.4 C in January and February and 6.2 C in July.

+Mean average annual precipitation is moderate: 732.2 mm, but is highly concentrated during the summer.
+Rainfall is spread across 53.1 precipitation days (above the 1.0 mm threshold), and the town experiences 86.7 clear days and 44.8 cloudy days per annum.
+Extreme temperatures have ranged from 42.0 C on 28 January 1990 to -4.4 C on 6 July 1982.
+Sunshine data was sourced from Brigalow Research Station, which is 30.1 km northwest of Theodore.

 History

 The Aboriginal inhabitants of the area were the Gangulu people.
 Gangalu (Gangulu, Kangulu, Kanolu, Kaangooloo, Khangulu) is an Australian Aboriginal language spoken on Gangula country.
 The Gangula language region includes the towns of Clermont and Springsure extending south towards the Dawson River.